Arete Fellowship (Hilary 2026)

-This 6 week seminar group introduces you to the core ideas in Effective Altruism, so you can think about how you can have a positive impact on the world.
+This seminar group introduces you to the core ideas in Effective Altruism, so you can think about how you can have a positive impact on the world.
+We will meet weekly from weeks 3-8 at the same time each week.
+Fellows are expected to do around 30 mins of reading before each meeting.

 This program is designed to help you to form your own views on important questions that matter to you and help you have a high impact through your career and donations.